Tac321/Stewart-Platform/README.md

 ## How to run
 Open "StewLegLog.m" and press F5.
 A GUI will pop up and you can edit the attutide or translation of the simulation and view the leg actuation.

+Note: Follow the color scheme for the rainbow "roygbv", leg No. 1 is red dashed.

 ## Illustrations
 <img src="https://github.com/Tac321/Stewart-Platform/blob/master/Images/Stewart_MATLAB.png" width="700" />